 Patent Application Lawyer

 Did you recently invent a one-of-its-kind device that has the potential of helping you earn profits?
-Or you developed a device that can solve a great problem and benefit humankind immensely?
-In either of the cases, it is highly likely that people will try and steal the credit for the invention or use the product to benefit themselves.
+Or have you developed a device that can solve a significant problem and benefit humankind immensely?
+In either of the cases, people will likely try and steal the credit for the invention or use the product to benefit themselves.
 So, how do you protect your invention and exclusively own the rights to the way it is used?
 The answer is by patenting your invention with the US Patent and Trademark Office.
-Applying and obtaining a patent requires you to go through a series of steps that you may find difficult as a layman.
+Applying and obtaining a patent requires you to go through a series of steps you may find challenging as a layman.
 Hiring a patent attorney can help you save time and ensure you do not end up in a legal pickle with another party claiming to hold a patent over a similar invention.

 What Is a Patent?

 A patent is a property right granted by the federal government to the creator of the invention or the inventor.
 These rights are granted through the US Patent and Trademark Office (USPTO).
 Typically, patents last for 20 years from the date on which the application for obtaining a patent is filed with the USPTO.
 The patent bars any other party or individual except the patent owner from producing, selling, using, offering the invention for sale, or importing it into the United States.
 An essential fact to note is that ideas cannot be patented.
 Patents can only protect inventions that meet a set of legal requirements and exhibit subject matter that is deemed allowable.

 - Utility Patents: As the name suggests, these patents are concerned with products' processes and functional aspects.
 Utility patents are granted to discover novel and valuable processes, machines, articles of manufacture, the composition of matter, or any other improvements to an existing process.

 - Design Patents: These patents are granted to invent novel, unique, and useful ornamental design for an article for manufacture.